CG-82/summer-chores/README.md

 ## Files

+- **callbackVersion.js**:
-- **callbackVersion.js**: Contains all the chore functions and the main function that chains them together using callbacks.
+   Contains all the chore functions and the main function that chains them together using callbacks.

+- **promiseVersion.js**:
+   Contains all the chore functions and the main function that chains them together using promises.

+- **asyncAwaitVersion.js**:
+   Contains all the chore functions and the main function that chains them together using promises upadted to use async await.

 ## How It Works